louiss98/ccsu_rag/src/llm/README.md

 # LLM Module

-This directory contains implementations of various Large Language Model (LLM) APIs used in the CCSU IT RAG application.
+This directory contains implementations of various Large Language Model (LLM) APIs used in the application.

 ## Files

 - `llama3_8b_api.py` - Implementation of the Meta-Llama-3-8B-Instruct model API
 - `llama_guard_api.py` - Implementation of the Llama-Guard-3-8B model API for content moderation
-- `llm_api.py` - General LLM processing interface with support for different models

 ## Usage